 Satisfying the thirst for otherworldly thrills and indulgences of the ever-growing billionaires is no small feat.

 Penthouse suites in five - or sometimes seven-star hotels, first-class cabins on the best airlines, or private jet flights and cruises on superyachts are all becoming dull and unimaginative.

 So how about a custom-designed and built watercraft capable of independent operation underwater?
 Lovers Deep Submarine is for the uber-rich, obviously.

 The starting price for a night's stay is eye-wateringly high, 232,000 US Dollars.

-Over sixty years after it became possible to join the famous mile high club, a travel company has launched a "mile low club".
+Over sixty years after it became possible to join the famous mile-high club, a travel company has launched a "mile-low club".

 Couples who check in at the submarine hotel will become members.
-The club for those who want to experience deeper love (pun intended).
+The club is for those who want to experience deeper love (pun intended).

 The boat is decorated according to the customer's wishes, and through large glass panes, you can observe the surrounding corals and life in the sea.